ykkalexx/VB_CS4085_Assignment/README.md

 To do :

-- Custom importer read file format and intrept the data to convert it into UE asset data
+- Custom importer read file format and intrept the data to convert it into UE asset data:
+  For UE5:
+- Tangent Info
+- Material Properties
+- Collison Data
+- LOD
+- Object Properties
 - Find what UE5 Needs from a 3D model

 Optional :